jamesxdigital/jamesxdigital.com/_posts/hidden/2017-11-21-java-3d-graphics.md

 image: /images/2021/robothand.gif
 tags:
   - Code-Robotics
-  - 3D-Modelling
+  - 3D
-author: james
+author: jamesxdigital
 hidden: true
 ---

-[OpenGL](https://www.opengl.org){:target="_blank"} is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms.
+[OpenGL](https://www.opengl.org){:target="\_blank"} is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms.

 Below is a video demo of a robot hand art exhibitions, I made with OpenGL, written in Java.
 Made for a Computer Science assignment for Dr. Steve Maddock's 3D Computer Graphics course at the University of Sheffield.